EuroPride: History

 Paris hosted EuroPride in 1997.
 The festival had numerous commercial sponsors and was widely hailed as a success.
 During the parade, over 300,000 people marched to the Bastille.
 Stockholm was the host city in 1998.
 London was to host EuroPride again in 1999, but the event was canceled when the organisers went bankrupt.

 In 2000, WorldPride took place for the first time and, as has happened each time since, when WorldPride is in Europe, no separate EuroPride takes place.
-The event took place in Rome and was well-attended by LGBT people from all over the world.
+The event took place in Rome and was well-attended by LGBTQ people from all over the world.
 After initially supporting the event, city leaders pulled their support just days before due to pressure exerted by the Vatican, which was organising its Great Jubilee.

 Vienna hosted the 2001 EuroPride, drawing large crowds from Central Europe.
 In 2002, Köln (Cologne), Germany, held the then-biggest ever EuroPride; officials estimated crowds to number well over one million.
-EuroPride was hosted by Manchester in 2003, and Hamburg in 2004.
-Oslo hosted it in 2005, with Ian McKellen as the guest of honour.
+EuroPride was hosted by Manchester in 2003, with Ian McKellen as the guest of honour and Hamburg in 2004.
+Oslo hosted it in 2005.

 London hosted the event in 2006, organising a two-week festival culminating in a parade on the final day (1 July) in which marchers were invited to walk down Oxford Street, one of the city's busiest shopping streets, the first time they had been legally allowed to do so.
 The parade was attended by Mayor of London Ken Livingstone, Conservative MP Alan Duncan, human rights campaigner Peter Tatchell, and the first transgender MEP, Italian Vladimir Luxuria.

 Following the parade, events were held in three of the capital's squares: a rally in Trafalgar Square addressed by Ian McKellen, and entertainment in Leicester and Soho Squares.
 EuroPride 2006 marked the first time that London's main pride rally and entertainment areas were staged within the city itself, rather than in open parks.

 In 2007, Madrid hosted EuroPride, which took place in Chueca, the capital's gay village, during the last week in June.
 Madrid was chosen because of the gay marriage and gender identity laws Spain had passed during the previous two years.
 More than 1.2 million people attended the final parade as it passed through the downtown streets of Alcalá, and Gran Vía, ending up at Plaza de España.
 For the first time, Madrid City Hall contributed financing to the MADO (Madrid Orgullo) organisation.
 In addition, a private event, the Infinitamentegay Party, took place in Casa de Campo Park.

 In 2008, the Stockholm Pride organization organised EuroPride for a second time, held from 25 June to 3 August in Stockholm, a decade after hosting EuroPride 1998.

 Zurich hosted EuroPride in 2009 with a month-long roster of events from 2 May to 7 June, culminating in a parade through downtown Zurich on 6 June.